crazyelectron-io/crazyelectron-blog/content/gpg-key-gen.md

 * `com.openssh.ssh-agent` with `com.openssh.ssh-agent-local`
 * `SSH_AUTH_SOCK` with `SSH_AUTH_SOCK_LOCAL`

-Then, add in some options you want for the local agent (as additional `string` tags in the `ProgramArguments` array).
+Then, add some options you want for the local agent (as additional `string` tags in the `ProgramArguments` array).
 A good example is `-t 14400` to time out loaded keys after 4 hours.

 Here's a copy of the modified plist file: